-You are certainly not short of things to do in Guernsey but taking a daytrip to one of the smaller islands is a must!
-There are plenty of day-trip options, but the two stand out options are Sark and Herm.
+You are certainly not short of things to do in Guernsey but taking a day trip to one of the smaller islands is a must!
+There are plenty of day trips to Sark from Guernsey, but Herm is also one great option.
 But if you just have one day, how do you choose?

 Well, let me start by saying you must find time to visit both if you can!
 And spoiler alert, there is no winner in this article.
 Both Sark and Herm are winners.
 Nonetheless, I am going to break down the islands into a few useful categories, so you can see which one is for you.